-“The one thing I stressed before leaving the salon to clients was PLEASE do not box dye your hair at home,” says Verity Ollerenshaw, colourist at Tint in Leeds.
+“The one thing I stressed before leaving the salon to clients was PLEASE do not box dye your hair at home,” says Verity Ollerenshaw, colourist at Routed Creative Studio in Leeds.
 “These are completely different to the colours as we use in the salon.
 As colourists and technicians we have years of education and knowledge behind our colour choices and applications.”

 So, until we can all safely head back into the salon for a refresh, follow these tips to keep your colour lasting that bit longer.